Homelessness in the United States by state: Washington state

 Begging is protected under the First Amendment, but certain Washington cities have attempted to find ambiguities in this right to freedom of speech, while others use more discretion when it comes to panhandling.

 The city of Tacoma has passed laws which have quashed any form of panhandling in public forums.
 Panhandling is banned anywhere which is within 15 feet of ATMs, bus stops, pay phones, parked cars, gas stations, outdoor stations, cafes and carwashes within the city.
 More specifically, it is illegal on buses, freeway ramps and on intersections.
 In the hours between sunset and sunrise, it is prohibited entirely.
 Those who are found to be in breach of this ordinance could be penalized with 90 days in jail or be fined $1000.
 While the city of Arlington's laws are not as strict, with panhandling being banned anywhere within 300 feet of these certain areas, violators too can be met with the same harsh forms of punishment.

 A more controversial law was passed in October 2015, when the city of Everett amended previous code which categorised 'aggressive panhandling' as a misdemeanor.
 This law prevented begging 'in a manner that hinders or obstructs the free passage of any person in a public place' or begging that 'intentionally causes or attempts to cause another person to reasonably fear imminent bodily harm or the commission of a criminal act upon their person, or upon property in their immediate possession.'
-The passing of the law has been met with mass condemnation, with many critics saying it criminalizes homelessness, while the ACLU called it 'unconstitutional, ineffective and unnecessarily costly and punitive.'
+The passage of the law has been met with mass condemnation, with many critics saying it criminalizes homelessness, while the ACLU called it 'unconstitutional, ineffective and unnecessarily costly and punitive.'

 Further opposition to criminalizing begging was demonstrated when the city of Lakewood's anti-panhandling ordinance was deemed unconstitutional in the case City of Lakewood v.
 Robert W. Willis.
 Laws were considered 'overbroad' by the courts as they restrict panhandling in several locations without seeing if there is actually obstruction of traffic.
 This case has also led to a discussion surrounding whether to charge an individual with obstructing traffic or with begging.

 The city of Olympia has constructed several tiny home villages as temporary or permanent housing solutions, such as Quixote Village.
+As of 2026, Olympia's The Jungle is the living place of hundreds of homeless people.